 After completing the installation, you will get screen like below.
 Do not click reboot until you need it and simply click on Exit.

 Step 4 – Boot System Using This USB

 At this step your bootable USB flash drive is ready to boot systems.
-Attach USB to new system you need to install Linux and boot it from USB flash drive.
+Attach USB to the new system you need to install Linux and boot it from a USB flash drive.

-Default live boot will take place and you will see screen like below.
+Default live-boot will take place and you will see a screen like the below.
 From where you can also install operating system permanently.
-Or you can select Install Ubuntu on above screen to start installation.
+Or you can select Install Ubuntu on the above screen to start the installation.

 Complete the installation wizard to finish Ubuntu install on your system.